bootstrapworld/curriculum/lessons/Data-Science/table-functions/langs/en-us/slides.md

 # Review

 - Load the @starter-file{table-functions}, go to the File menu, and click "Save a Copy".
-- Hit "Run," then type `shapes` in the Interactions Area.
+- Hit "Run," then type `shapes-table` in the Interactions Area.
 - The way this file defines a table is different from what we've encountered before.
 How is it different?

 <!--
 Pyret also allows us to define Tables __in code__, rather than using a spreadsheet.
-This file defines the table `shapes` one row at a time.
+This file defines the `shapes-table` one row at a time.
 -->

 ---